 Automated Storage and Retrieval System timeline

-A unique function associated with Oviatt Library could be the Automated Storage and Retrieval System (ASRS) in eastern wing, 1st ever before ASRS for libraries.
+A unique history function associated with Oviatt Library could be the Automated Storage and Retrieval System (ASRS) in eastern wing, 1st ever before ASRS for libraries.

 The ASRS includes 13, 260 metal containers, each 2′ x 4′, on a rack framework that occupies an 8000 sq. ft. space forty legs high.
 The ceiling of the space is at the level of the roof of this primary flooring associated with Library.
 The containers tend to be organized on both sides of six aisles, each of with a “mini-load crane” led by rails at top and bottom.